smithlabcode/walt/README.md

     walt -i hg19.dbindex -r read_1.fq -m 4 -o reads_1_mapping.sam

 The option -N sets the number of reads to mapping in each loop.
 If N is larger, the program takes large memory, especially for paired-end mapping.
-If N is 1000000, both single-end and paired-end mapping take about 15 Gb memory.
-If N is 5000000, single-end mapping takes about 16 Gb memory, and paired-end mapping takes about 25 Gb memory.
+For Human Genome, if N is 1000000, both single-end and paired-end mapping take about 16 Gb memory.
+If N is 5000000, single-end mapping takes about 18 Gb memory, while paired-end mapping takes about 28 Gb memory.
 If N is set to be larger than 5000000, the program will set N to be 5000000 since when N is too large the program will take large memory but it will not be faster.
-The estimate memory for single-end mapping is 14 + N * (2 * rl + rnl + 16) / (1024^3) Gb, and for paired-end mapping is 14 + N * (4 * rl + 2 * rnl + 24 * k + 16) / (1024^3) Gb.
-N is the number of reads to map at one loop. rl is the length of reads (WALT supports mix of different lengths reads, so here rl is estimate of the average length). rnl is the length of read names. k is maximum allowed mappings for a read in paired-end mapping
+The estimate memory for single-end mapping is 15 + N * (2 * rl + rnl + 16) / (1024^3) Gb, and for paired-end mapping is 15 + N * (4 * rl + 2 * rnl + 24 * k + 16) / (1024^3) Gb.
+The index size of human genome is about 15Gb.
+N is the number of reads to map in one loop. rl is the length of reads (WALT supports mix of different lengths reads, so here rl is estimation of the average length). rnl is the length of read names. k is maximum allowed mappings for a read in paired-end mapping.

     walt -i hg19.dbindex -r read_1.fq -N 1000000 -o reads_1_mapping.sam